 “Sonic toothbrushes are extremely easy to use even for kids or patients with orthodontic appliances or suffering from any form of motor disability.”

-With over 30,000 strokes per minute, the sonic toothbrush generates incredibly strong turbulence in the above-mentioned mixture.
+With over 60,000 movements per minute, the sonic toothbrush generates incredibly strong turbulence in the above-mentioned mixture.
 This turbulence then ensures that the mixture shoots over and between all the tooth surfaces at high speed.
 Thanks to this, plaque is removed even from spaces where the bristles cannot reach.
 Sonic toothbrushes don’t only clean where the bristles go, but also where this saliva-water-toothpaste mixture is thrown.
 This is very effective against biofilm, but at the same time, very gentle on the teeth and gums.

 The first animation (below) shows the removal of marginal plaque – where the biofilm first starts to grow – with a single tufted brush, while the second animation demonstrates the hydrodynamic effects of the Hydrosonic toothbrush.
 Unfortunately, it is not really possible to show the full range of the hydrodynamic effect of sonic toothbrushes, because their main strength lies in the precise cooperation of longer and shorter bristles.
 The longer outer bristles mainly clean mechanically, and they move across the tooth surface with the help of just slight pressure whilst the brush is moved manually.
 On the other hand, the inner shortened bristles do not touch the tooth surface at all, and thanks to the fact that these bristles are not hindered in their movement, they create a targeted hydrodynamic effect in the direction of the tooth, and thus clean mainly recesses, interdental spaces, or niches that are created, for example, by braces.

 Why are sonic toothbrushes preferred over oscillating toothbrushes?